-Greece: Electricity imports rise to 24% for jan-may period7.
-July 2015. / SEE Energy News
+Greece: Electricity imports rise to 24% for jan-may period, SEE Energy News

 Electricity demand in Greece rose during the 1Q2015 increasing by 8.5% compared to the equivalent period last year, but dropped in April and May, affected by the prolonged uncertainty and the country’s ongoing recession.